robotix/2020.robotix.in/_events/sheldon.markdown

 excerpt_separator: <!--more-->
 ---

 ###Introduction

-Build an image processing robot which can recognize characters using feed from an overhead camera and solve an equation or arrive at a meaningful expression.
-The numbers and the operators are all scattered over the floor.
-Help Sheldon solve the puzzle by putting them all together and score the highest on his math homework.
+Google’s successful Ground Truth project allowed them to extract data from road signs using satellite and on-ground imagery.
+Here’s a chance to solve that very problem at the ground level with Surprisingly Helpful Equation Linked Differential Optimised Numerator (S.H.E.L.D.O.N.)
+Imagine if all those road signs could be used by an autonomous vehicle to navigate in the unknown environment.
+That’s exactly what this event is all about, building a robot which can intelligently track characters spread out in a region using image processing, deciphering the puzzle and thus arriving at a meaningful expression.
 <!--more-->

 ###USP